uvasrg/uvasrg.github.io/src/content/post/revisiting.md

 ## Conclusion

-As shown in the conditions with highly imbalanced priors, attacks like Yeom, Merlin and Morgan can produce a very high rate of positively-identified members even in situations where other attacks fail to show meaningful inference risk.
+The Merlin and Morgan attacks can reliably identify members even in situations with imbalanced priors where other attacks fail to show meaningful inference risk.

 In addition, there is a large gap between what can be guaranteed using differential privacy methods, and what can be inferred using known